 Strategy:

-Identify and offer professional development opportunities to advance Cohort members’ skills and knowledge.
+Identified and offered professional development and leadership opportunities to advance Cohort members’ skills and knowledge.

-Current Activities: The pillar team is currently working on providing trainings and capacity building opportunities pertaining to building trust with and increase accountability to the communities EAC organizations serve
+Current Activities: The pillar team worked on providing trainings and capacity-building opportunities focused on building trust with and increasing accountability to the communities we served.

-The focus of the pillar is to foster collaboration among cohort organizations and provide targeted training on organizational culture.
+The pillar aimed to promote learning and collaboration among cohort organizations through guided discussions and targeted trainings on storytelling, organizational culture, and community engagement.

 As the Government and Community Relations Director, Beverly develops and implements OFS’s policy platform aimed at addressing long-term solutions to the problem of hunger.
 She oversees government and community relations, grassroots advocacy, policy research, and other relevant research studies designed to decrease child hunger and family food insecurity in Missouri.
 She and her team utilize evidence-based best practices in accordance with Independent Review Board protocols to ensure the Policy and Advocacy department delivers on its goals.